v-xianya/azure-docs/articles/storage/blobs/soft-delete-blob-overview.md

 You can restore soft-deleted blobs by calling the [Undelete Blob](/rest/api/storageservices/undelete-blob) operation within the retention period.
 The **Undelete Blob** operation restores a blob and any soft-deleted snapshots associated with it.
 Any snapshots that were deleted during the retention period are restored.

-Calling **Undelete Blob** on a blob that is not soft-deleted will restore any soft-deleted snapshots that are associated with the blob.
+Calling **Undelete Blob** on a blob that is soft-deleted will restore any soft-deleted snapshots that are associated with the blob.
 If the blob has no snapshots and is not soft-deleted, then calling **Undelete Blob** has no effect.

 To promote a soft-deleted snapshot to the base blob, first call **Undelete Blob** on the base blob to restore the blob and its snapshots.
 Next, copy the desired snapshot over the base blob.
 You can also copy the snapshot to a new blob.